ronald-luo/ronald-luo/README.md

 ## Hello World :D

-I like to write code that solve human problems.
+I like to write code that solves human problems.

 I recently worked on [AI that detects dementia from walking patterns](http://hdl.handle.net/11375/31617)